Sakib1263/TF-1D-2D-Segmentation-End2EndPipelines/README.md

 5. **MultiResUNet** [4]

 ## UNet to UNet++
-As it can be seen, from UNet to UNet++, the models becomes more nested and denser (so heavier i.e., more parameters).
+As it can be seen, from UNet to UNet++, the models become more nested and denser (so heavier i.e., more parameters).
 UNet++ is like a combination of UNetE and UNet+.
+Normally users do not try UNet+ or UNetE.
+But for some problems, UNet++ might overfit.
+In those cases, these intermediate models can be tried instead of using a shallower or narrower UNet++ model.
 ![UNet Architectures](https://github.com/Sakib1263/UNet2D-Segmentation-Model-Builder-KERAS/blob/main/Documents/Images/UNet.jpg "UNet Models")

 ## MultiResUNet